atshaw1994/photo-gallery/README.md

 - Upload photos using the green "Upload a New Photo" button.
 - Scroll available photos using the left or right arrows.
+- Press the "Delete Photo" button to remove a photo from the site.

 ## License